divio/customer-handbook/delete-project.rst

 .. warning::

    Deleting a project is an *irreversible* action.
 Your project and all related data will be deleted.

-To delete a project, select *Delete* from the project's options menu, in the organisation view:
+ß
 .. image:: /images/options-menu-organisations-view.png
    :alt: 'options menu'
    :width: 685